Fáilte Ireland: History

 In 1964, eight regional tourist organisations (RTOs) were established which were intended to supersede the ITA; an extraordinary general meeting called in 1964 to dissolve the ITA voted not to do so, but it nevertheless soon became defunct.
 The RTOs reduced in number to six in the 1980s, and were renamed regional tourist associations (RTAs) in 1996.
 In 1989 the Dublin RTO lost a High Court action to prevent BFÉ dissolving it; it was reconstituted as Dublin Tourism and more closely controlled by BFÉ.

-In 2003 CERT and BFÉ merged to form Fáilte Ireland, to better co-ordinate with Tourism Ireland, the all-Ireland body established under the Good Friday Agreement.
+In 2003, CERT and BFÉ merged to form Fáilte Ireland, to better co-ordinate with Tourism Ireland, the all-Ireland body established under the Good Friday Agreement (GFA).
 The advent of travel websites reduced the usefulness of the RTAs and a 2005 PricewaterhouseCoopers report recommended substantial reorganisation; as a consequence all were dissolved in 2006, except Dublin Tourism, which was made a direct subsidiary of Fáilte Ireland.
 Dublin Tourism's separate status ended in 2012 in line with a 2011 report by Grant Thornton.

 Fáilte Ireland played a leading role in The Gathering Ireland 2013, a year-long programme of events encouraging members of the Irish diaspora to visit their region of origin.

 Activities

-The goal of Fáilte Ireland is to provide strategic and practical support in developing and sustaining the Republic of Ireland as a "high-quality and competitive tourist destination".
-Fáilte Ireland works in partnership with tourism interests to support the industry in its efforts to be more profitable and to help individual tourist enterprises enhance their performance.
+The goal of Fáilte Ireland is to provide strategic and practical support in the "long-term sustainable growth in the economic, social, cultural and environmental contribution of tourism to Ireland".
+Fáilte Ireland works with tourism interests to support the industry in Ireland in its efforts to be "more profitable and to help individual tourist enterprises enhance their performance".

 Its activities fall into four areas: